 Forest Management and Certification

 Forest certification is issued based on assessments regarding whether certain criteria, including environmental, economic, and social aspects, are met concerning forest management processes.
 The spread of such certification prevents unregulated deforestation, preserves healthy forests, and helps protect the global environment.
 Two systems that are widely used throughout the world are FSC® certification and PEFC certification.
 While Japan has its own SGEC certification system, the SGEC and PEFC certifications have been mutually recognized since 2016.
 Mitsui obtained SGEC Certification in 2006 and FSC® Certification in 2009 for all 44,000 hectares of Mitsui's forests.
-We obtained SGEC Certification in 2006 and FSC® Certification in 2009 for all 44,000 hectares of Mitsui's forests.
 The following explanation focuses on the internationally recognized FSC® Certification.
 The acquisition of FSC® Certification based on international criteria verifies that forest management is conducted at an internationally high level.

 The Aim of FSC® Certification

-The FSC® certification is a type of certification established by the Forest Stewardship Council® (FSC®), an international NGO with a membership system that operates an international forest certification system.
-The goal of FSC® is to promote forest management that is appropriate from the standpoint of environmental conservation, co-existing with society, and economic sustainability.
-Various stakeholders participate in FSC® to impartially reflect the views of both advanced and developing countries.
 Certification criteria focus not only on whether the forest manager is carrying out appropriate management from an economic standpoint, but also look at consideration for the environment, maintaining favorable relationships with regional communities near the forest and other factors.
-When Mitsui completed the certification procedures, a survey was given to a total of 330 stakeholders in our 74 forestlands across Japan.
+When Mitsui completed the certification procedures, a survey was given to stakeholders in our 74 forestlands across Japan.
 This survey confirmed that Mitsui and our subsidiary Mitsui Bussan Forest Co., Ltd., which manages the forestlands, have built a favorable relationship with all regional communities.
 Under the principle of free, prior, and informed consent (FPIC), we continually engage in dialogue with stakeholders.

 Mitsui's Forests and FSC® Certification

 As a member of the FSC organization in Japan, Mitsui cooperates in and contributes to various activities relating to the expansion of certification systems and their awareness-raising in Japan.
 We also served as a board member of FSC Japan, the incorporated NPO responsible for the management of the organization, until March 2018.
-Mitsui is also a member of organization's Economic Chamber, which revises the content of forest management standards developed by the FSC to reflect actual conditions in Japan.
+Mitsui was also a member of organization's Economic Chamber, which revises the content of forest management standards developed by the FSC to reflect actual conditions in Japan.
 For around three years during that process, we have proactively cooperated in the task as a major forest owner, by stating comments and suggestions to reflect actual onsite conditions in the draft, as well as by implementing field tests in Mitsui's forests to verify the effectiveness of that draft.
-(This management standards for Japan has been approved by FSC headquarters and is scheduled to come into effect on February 15, 2019.)

 The commercialization process of FSC®-certified lumber